aerix-nl/nota/README.md

 Add the switch `--template=<dir>` to select a template by directory.
 Add the switch `--data=<path>` with a path from the Nota root directory to the JSON that should be rendered.
+Add the switch `--port=<port>` with a port (larger than 1024) to select which port to use.
+This is useful for situations in which you are rendering lots of PDFs simultaneously.

 By default Nota will output the PDF in the root rolder of itself, in a file called `output.pdf`.
 When this is not want you want, simply add `--output=x.pdf` (which will save the file in the Nota root folder) or `--output=/tmp/x.pdf` (which saves the file on the absolute path).